HiddenGemsUSA/StartHere/README.md

 2) Programming provides instant feedback.
 You can check if your code works or not.
 3) Programming and programming related careers are plentiful and lucrative.
 4) Programming doesn't require expensive equipment.
-  a) 99% of it can be done on any computer, including a sub-$100 chromebook.
+    1. 99% of it can be done on any computer, including a sub-$100 chromebook.
-  b) There are no expensive books.
+    2. There are no expensive books.
 All the documentation is online, including youtube and stackoverflow.
 6) Programming is not luck based.
 You have to understand the code.
+7) Programming can't be faked, not in the long run.
+You have to understand the code.
-7) Progress in programming is based on effort.
+8) Progress in programming is based on effort.
 No effort, no progress.
-8) Programming teaches good life skills: troubleshooting, endurance, systematic thinking, continuous learning, and learning how to learn.
+9) Programming teaches good life skills: troubleshooting, leaning from mistakes, endurance, systematic thinking, continuous learning, and learning how to learn.

-If programming is so great, why don't more people do it?
+>If programming is so great, why don't more people do it?
 1) Programming is hard, even for experienced programmers.
 But it does get easier over time.
 2) It's easy to get stuck on a programming problem and give up.
 Learning programming requires _endurance_.